 Introduction

-The black widow spider species, also known by its biological nomenclature as the Latrodectus species is one of more than 40,000 different species of spiders.
-Clinically, it is one of most significant species of spiders worldwide.
+The black widow spider species, also known by its biological nomenclature as the Latrodectus species, is one of more than 40,000 different species of spiders.
+Clinically, it is one of the most significant species of spiders worldwide.
 Within the United States, it is responsible for most of the clinically significant envenomation among all species of spiders.
 There are more than 30 different types of black widow spiders worldwide; however, not all species are as relevant due to their separation from human habitat.[1][2]

 Symptoms of envenomation range from local irritation and pain to a more systemic syndrome termed “latrodectism.”
 Latrodectism is characterized by variations in presentations ranging from autonomic disturbances to widespread pain and rigidity.
 Treatment ranges from simple analgesia to the administration of antivenom.